 - American: The most popular variety is the purple pear-shaped kind.

 - Italian or Baby: It's smaller and more delicate than the American variety.

 - Asian: Thin-skinned with fewer seeds, this type is long and slender.

 - Sicilian: Large, round and irregularly shaped, these are the sweetest and mildest.

-- White: Tough, smooth skin with a firm flesh.
+- White: It has tough, smooth skin with firm flesh.

 Selecting a Good Eggplant

 To select a good eggplant look for one that feels a little heavier than it looks with a glossy, even color.
 Avoid eggplants with soft or brown spots.
 The eggplant should feel firm and bounce back when you press on it.
 Eggplants become bitter with age.
 This is the number one complaint about eggplants.
 Try getting the freshest eggplants you can and store them, uncut and wrapped in the refrigerator.
 The longer you keep it the more bitter and unpleasant it will become.

 To reduce the bitterness of eggplant, cut it to the size and shape you want and soak it for about an hour in a light salt water mixture.
 This will draw out the bitter flavor and lightly season it before you cook it.
 If you have a large or older eggplant soak it for about two hours.